If you have any worries or concerns please talk to your Study Programme Tutor or a member of the Safeguarding and Intervention team.

 All full time students and many part time students will receive a student photo ID card at the start of their course.

 There is some support available to students using public transport, and you can purchase a railcard for young people that makes your train travel cheaper.
-Students can get advice on tickets and funding for travel to college from Student Services.
+Students can get advice on tickets and funding for travel to college from Admissions.

 You can get discounts in lots of shops, both for college supplies and for personal items with your student card.